pivotal-cf/on-demand-services-sdk/README.md

-# PCF On Demand Service Adapter SDK
+# PCF On Demand Service Broker SDK

 This project relies on the Pivotal Services SDK, available to customers and partners for download at [network.pivotal.io](http://network.pivotal.io)